Pagination

 Properties:

-• Next Page URI: The property in the response used to indicate the next page.
-You can select from the available column names.
+- Next Page URI: The property in the response used to indicate the next page.
+The drop-down will display the response schema for you to choose a property from.

 Full Path

 Full Path pagination involves navigating to the next page using the complete URI provided in the response.
-For example:
+An example response might look like this:

 {